How Do Trees Survive the Southington, CT, Winter?

 Heavy snow and ice can pose serious threats to trees in the winter.
 Strong winds combined with frozen precipitation can damage branches and even split trunks.

-Professional pruning before winter helps reduce these risks by removing weak or damaged branches that might otherwise break under the weight of snow and ice.
-This preventive care is essential for maintaining healthy trees throughout the cooler seasons.
+Professional service before winter helps reduce these risks by removing weak or damaged trees that might otherwise break under the weight of snow and ice.

 Ongoing Winter Maintenance